nmharmon8/StockMarketGAN/README.md

 This project has stopped working.
-Quandl does not provide free stock data ant more. :(
+Quandl does not provide free stock data any more. :(

 # Unsupervised Stock Market Features Construction using Bidirectional Generative Adversarial Networks (BiGAN)